dennisXZX/web-developer-notes/Vue.md

   },

   // watch any change happens to the value
+  // most of the cases we should use computed properties instead of watchers
+  // but if you need to perform asynchronous actions then watchers is the solution
   watch: {
     message: function(newValue, oldValue) {
       // reset the message 2 seconds later after the message value is changed